The Nest

 If your deal was in contract and the buyer still fell through, you must ask your listing agent to change the listing status from “in-contract” to “active.”
 This will typically trigger a notification on many people’s automatic search alerts.

-In either of these two scenarios, it can also be helpful if your listing agent added to the beginning of the listing description, perhaps in all capital letters, “back on the market,” so that people know why it still hasn’t sold yet.
+In either of these two scenarios, it can also be helpful if your listing agent adds “back on the market” to the beginning of the listing description, perhaps in all capital letters, so that people know why it still hasn’t sold.

-A seller typically puts a house back on the market because a previous deal with a buyer fell through.
-Also, the seller still wants to sell and is willing tohomeowner associations look for another buyer.
+A seller typically puts a house back on the market after a previous deal with a buyer falls through.
+The seller still wants to sell and willhomeowner associations look for another buyer.

 Several common reasons explain why a home might go back on the market.
-These issues below are the most common for seeing a house go BOM.
+The issues below are the most common when seeing a house go BOM.
 The listing might have had an accepted offer or even a signed contract; however, the buyer backed out for some reason.

 • Payment Issues.
-The sale will probably fall through if the lender denies a potential buyer’s loan after pre-approved.
+The sale will probably fall if the lender denies a potential buyer’s loan after pre-approval.
 Many homeowners don’t want to sell to someone who needs financing.
 Or perhaps the home appraised low, and an appraisal contingency clause protected the buyer in the contract.

 • Unmentioned Problems/Bad Faith Sales.
 Most contracts have a contingency against continuing a sale if the seller discovers a significant problem with the house, and this suggests that you may have to exercise caution.